omz13/kirby3-feeds/README.md

 ## Disclaimer

 This plugin is provided "as is" with no guarantee.
 Use it at your own risk and always test it yourself before using it in a production environment.
 If you find any issues, please [create a new issue](https://github.com/omz13/kirby3-feeds/issues/new).

-## License

-### Buy Me A Coffee

-Until kirby3 has been officially released, you are free to use and evaluate this plugin on test or production servers AT YOUR OWN RISK.
-There is no warranty.
-Support is at my discretion.
-Did I mention that I like coffee?
-This started as a simple plugin and morphed into something quite complex to cope with a combination of trying to get something sensibe out of kirby while also trying to generate something acceptable within the constraints of the different syndication formats.
-To show your support for this project you are welcome to [buy me a coffee](https://buymeacoff.ee/omz13).